 While watching the movie, “Saving Mr. Banks,” I learned something interesting about Mr. Disney.
 His idea of healing the painful truth in this real life story was by turning on one’s make-believe world…which could lead to a happy ending rather than a sad one.

 Those principles may have been an acceptable method for movie goers and theme park characters, but it only camouflaged the real issue and left the wounded unhealed.
 Was Mr. Disney suggesting that camouflage be the answer to dealing with one’s painful past?
 I do not think that was his intention at all.
 He was simply dealing with this life tragedy the best way he could by putting a make-believe happy ending to it.
-This was probably his way of making life a little easier for the one who actually live
+This was probably his way of making life a little easier for the one who actually lived

 s the story.